Updated April 15, 2023

 In this Topic, we are going to learn about Android and Open Source Security (OS).
 Android is an Open Source Platform.
 It is much like Linux, but still way too different from Linux.
 Linux is far too matured when compared to Android.
 So, this is Chetan Nayak, and welcome to my next blog on Open Source Web Security.
 I have written this blog assuming most of us would be using Android K, i.e. Kitkat or Android L i.e Lollipop.

 The reason being Gingerbread and Jellybean had lots of open source security issues which I cannot discuss in this single blog.
-So, maybe I will discuss it next time when I dwell deeper into the older versions of Android.
+So, maybe I will discuss it next time when I dwell deeper into the older versions of it.
 So, as of now, let’s stick with KitKat and Lollipop.

 It was designed with developers in mind.
 Security controls were designed to reduce the burden on developers.
 It was for the developers.
 Security-savvy developers can easily work with and rely on flexible security controls.
 Safe defaults will protect developers who are less familiar with security.

-I was not much into the android until the later quarter of 2013 when I had my first Android Cell Phone which was Sony Xperia L(based on 4.2.2 as of then).
+I was not much into android until the later quarter of 2013 when I had my first Android Cell Phone which was Sony Xperia L(based on 4.2.2 as of then).
 Heck, I even hated android the reason being it was extremely laggy especially Samsung devices.
 I even considered buying a Windows Lumia back then, but fortunately, I used to play a lot of games, and I had to buy Xperia L since this cell was Lag Proof.
 It had about 1 gig of RAM and Adreno 305.
 Cool enough to run anything.

 After playing lots of games like NOVA3 and ModernCombat4, I got bored of that cell within a month.
-I knew that Android was based on Linux, and I wanted to do some of my modifications on that.
+I knew that it was based on Linux, and I wanted to do some of my modifications on that.
 I started reading about Customizations and learned about what was called as ‘Rooting’.
 Since I had a good backhand in Linux, rooting was not an issue with me.
 With a bit of help from XDA, I was able to successfully root my cell.